-- i.
-Enroll in ENG 099 Writing Skills Review II. - ii.
-Enroll in ENG 101 Composition I and the co-requisite course, ALW 199 Bridge to College Composition.
-This co-requisite option gives the student immediate ENG 101 placement. - iii.
-Enroll in ENG 111 Workplace Writing.
+- 1. Enroll in ENG 099 (Writing Skills Review II). - 2.
+Enroll in ENG 101 (Composition I) and the co-requisite course, ALW 199 (Bridge to College Composition).
+This co-requisite option gives the student immediate ENG 101 placement. - 3.
+Enroll in ENG 111 (Workplace Writing).
 This option is appropriate for students in selected AAS career programs that include ENG 111 as fulfillment of the written communication general education requirement for the degree.
 Students interested in this option must speak with their AAS program director.
 They may not self-register for ENG 111.
-Co-enrollment in ENG 099 is not required. - iv.
-Enroll in ALS 199 Support for Workforce Training (SWFT) concurrently with a SWFT-supported short certificate program.
-Students interested in this option should speak with an advisor in the Center for Academic Success to discuss SWFT-supported certificate opportunities.
+Co-enrollment in ENG 099 is not required.

+4. Enroll in ALS 199 (Support for Workforce Training) concurrently with a SWFT-supported short certificate program.
+Students interested in this option should speak with an academic success advisor or visit room D-120 to discuss SWFT-supported certificate opportunities.

-- i.
-Students may enroll in any college course for which they meet the course prerequisites and placement requirements. - ii.
-Students are strongly encouraged to concurrently enroll in FYE 101 Strategies for College Success. - iii.
-Students at this level should not enroll in more than 16 credit hours in one semester. - iv.
-The remainder of the student's class schedule should not be solely online. - c.
-Placing out of ENG 099 and meeting the college writing benchmark - i.
-Students who complete ENG 099 with a grade of C or higher have met the college writing benchmark. - ii.
-Students who complete ENG 111 with a grade of C or higher have met the college writing benchmark. - iii.
-Students who complete developmental coursework equivalent to ENG 099 with grade of C or higher at another regionally accredited college or university have met the college writing benchmark.
+- Students may enroll in any college course for which they meet the course prerequisites and placement requirements. - Students are strongly encouraged to concurrently enroll in FYE 101 (Strategies for College Success). - Students at this level should not enroll in more than 16 credit hours in one semester. - The remainder of the student's class schedule should not be solely online.

+Placing out of ENG 099 and meeting the college writing benchmark

-- iv.
-Students who complete two GECC non-mathematics college courses with grade of C or higher have met the college writing benchmark. - v.
-Students may re-take the Parkland writing placement test to attain the college writing benchmark but should note that they are limited to one re-take of the test.
+- Students who complete ENG 099 with a grade of C or higher have met the college writing benchmark. - Students who complete ENG 111 with a grade of C or higher have met the college writing benchmark. - Students who complete developmental coursework equivalent to ENG 099 with a grade of C or higher at another regionally accredited college or university have met the college writing benchmark. - Students who complete two GECC non-mathematics college courses with grades of C or higher have met the college writing benchmark. - Students may re-take the Parkland writing placement test to attain the college writing benchmark but should note that they are limited to one re-take of the test.